-Multisig is the abbreviation for Multisigniture which was created to be a different option for single-key addresses. multisig then refers to the process requiring more than one party to authorize a transaction through multiple keys in a crypto transaction, which avoids:
+Threshold signature vaults are created to be a different option for single-key addresses.
+TS vaults involve a process requiring more than one party to authorize a transaction through multiple keys in a crypto transaction, which avoids:

 - Single-point failures, making it difficult to be accessed by a third-party.